ExTooZ/Maze-generator-and-solver/mazegeneration/README.md

 # Maze Generation Project
+## Description
+This project is created by 3 TU Berlin student at the end of the module named "Computer Orinetierte Mathematik".
+The aim of this project is to create a maze generator that has its starting point and end point randomly generated within the maze and solve it immediately after the generation of the maze.
+The programming language that is used here is Julia.

 ## Setup
 Setup is simply initializing an n-m grid, with each element in the grid as a node object (Julia has a base datatype called Matrix{Node}([...])).
 The values of n and m are given as inputs for the maze function.